 - Optimizing workforce composition, development, and engagement

-Led by a dedicated Diversity and Inclusion team that reports directly to the Executive Vice President, Chief Human Resources and Services Officer, we strive for an inclusive environment that values all aspects of diversity.
-Supported by 9 Colleague Resource Groups and Talent Management leaders, we strive towards a culture of belonging.
-We track key measures, including hiring, turnover, promotion, participation in leadership development programs, engagement surveys, and other key indicators of diversity and inclusion.
+Led by a dedicated D&I team that reports directly to the Executive Vice President, Chief Human Resources Oﬃcer, we strive for an inclusive environment that values all aspects of diversity.
+Supported by 11 Enterprise Resource Groups (ERGs) and integrated with Talent Management, we strive toward a culture of belonging.
+We track key metrics, including hiring; turnover; promotion; participation in leadership development programs; engagement surveys; and other key indicators of D&I.

 - Diﬀerentiating the customer connection and enhancing value to clients

-Our Diversity and Inclusion work goes beyond our employees to how we achieve our business mission.
+Our D&I work goes beyond our employees to how we achieve our business mission.
 Award-winning work to reduce health disparities extends the lens of diversity to improving health outcomes and better enabling culturally competent care for our customers.
-Our employee diversity informs this work, and we leverage the strength of our diversity.
-Examples include the Hispanic/Latino White Paper on health, Asian/South Asian Diabetes Reference Guide, and the LGBTQ+ Health Access information now found on the Cultural Competency Training page.
+Our employee diversity informs this work.
+Examples include the Hispanic/Latino White Paper on Health; Asian/South Asian Diabetes Reference Guide; and LGBTQ+ Health Access information now found on our Cultural Competency Training page.

 - Developing culturally competent partnerships

 We can’t do it alone.
 Partnerships with diverse suppliers, professional associations, education institutions, and others help us achieve our objectives.
-We also provide cultural training to our network of physicians and health care providers on important topics that yield insights into better serving their diverse patients – our customers.
+We also provide cultural competency training to our network of physicians and health care providers that helps them better serve their diverse patients – our customers.

 - Creating value for emerging communities

 By leveraging our partnerships and our global workforce, we work to open doors to education and opportunity in communities that have experienced systemic disadvantage.
-Our Supplier Diversity Program creates economic impact for women- and minority-owned businesses by using a diverse supplier base in the procurement of goods and services.
-We also act on our commitment to create the next generation of diverse leaders, partnering with organizations like Hartford Youth Scholars, an organization that prepares underserved students in Greater Hartford to access and excel in college and beyond.
+Our Supplier Diversity Program creates economic impact for women and minority-owned businesses by using a diverse supplier base in the procurement of goods and services.
+We also act on our commitment to create the next generation of diverse leaders.

 Evolving Our Recruitment Strategy